 The Healthy Country Planning process follows a five-step adaptive management cycle (see Figure 1) that helps project teams identify and prioritise effective conservation strategies.
 Depending on the community's previous work, the process can be initiated at any stage.

-Linking conservation planning with impact assessment, Healthy Country Plans can inform holistic environmental and social impact assessment frameworks like Development by Design.
-To learn more about how Development by Design can help Registered Native Title Body Corporates, have a look through this publication and watch this short video of the Nyikina Mangala Development-by-Design project.
+Linking conservation planning with impact assessment, Healthy Country Plans can provide the foundation for environmental and social impact assessment frameworks like Development by Design.
+To learn more about how Development by Design can help Registered Native Title Body Cooperatives, have a look through this publication or watch this short video of the Nyikina Mangala Development-by-Design project.

 Tools